Beyond emissions in the transition to low carbon

-Recent research found that 14 FTSE 100 companies offset their carbon emissions.
+Research in 2016 found that 14 FTSE 100 companies offset their carbon emissions.
 This is interesting when considering offsetting as a complementary activity to reducing emissions and the useful role it can play in a wider emissions management strategy.
 For example, carbon offsets can be used as a benchmark for setting an internal price for carbon when a company is looking to use a price for their own reductions or to stimulate future investments and anticipate future regulation.

 Offsetting can also help companies engage with their employees around the project, especially if the project also generates net positive social impacts.
 This is becoming increasingly important when companies consider the role they can play in meeting the UN Sustainable Development Goals.